Metaswitch/clearwater-readthedocs/SIP Interface Specifications.md

 ### MRFC control ([RFC 4240](http://www.ietf.org/rfc/rfc4240.txt), [RFC 5552](http://www.ietf.org/rfc/rfc5552.txt), [RFC 6230](http://www.ietf.org/rfc/rfc6230.txt), [RFC 6231](http://www.ietf.org/rfc/rfc6231.txt), [RFC 6505](http://www.ietf.org/rfc/rfc6505.txt))

 *   These RFCs define three different ways of controlling the function of an MRFC from an AS.
-[RFC 4240](http://www.ietf.org/rfc/rfc4240.txt) is a simple �play an announcement� service, [RFC 5552](http://www.ietf.org/rfc/rfc5552.txt) uses VoiceXML and [RFC 6230](http://www.ietf.org/rfc/rfc6230.txt)/6231/6505 use SIP/SDP to establish a two-way control channel between the AS and MRFC.
+[RFC 4240](http://www.ietf.org/rfc/rfc4240.txt) is a simple "play an announcement" service, [RFC 5552](http://www.ietf.org/rfc/rfc5552.txt) uses VoiceXML and [RFC 6230](http://www.ietf.org/rfc/rfc6230.txt)/6231/6505 use SIP/SDP to establish a two-way control channel between the AS and MRFC.
 *   IMS allows any of the three mechanisms to be used, or combinations depending on circumstances.
 *   All three mechanisms are transparent to proxy components, so supported by Clearwater.